kamilprzybyl/Minishell/README.md

 - It shows a prompt when waiting for a new command

-- It contains a few recoded builtin functions as follows
+- It contains recoded builtin functions as follows
    - `echo`
    - `cd`
    - `pwd`